antomihe/LolaIndigo/README.md

 ## ⚠️ Disclaimer

-This is an unofficial fan-made website created for informational and entertainment purposes only.
+This project is intended as a modern concept proposal for an artist's website, focusing on user experience, accessibility, and internationalization.
 It is not affiliated with Lola Indigo or her official management.
 All copyrighted content (music, videos, images) belongs to their respective owners.